Cedar Tavern Surprise

 We shared our first impressions, surprised by how packed the place was and how sparklingly clean it appeared.
 Nancy also echoed with hearty approval at the cleanliness of the ladies' bathroom after her quick visit.
 This brought me back in time, remembering traveling the entire UP with my mother, when she held her bladder because she refused to use the toilets in the string of modest gas stations along U.S. 2.
 Modest might be an overstatement now that I think of it.

-We bellied up to the bar and noticed signs over the entrance and on the menu expressing a welcoming attitude from the tavern owners.
+We bellied up to the bar and noticed signs over the entrance and on the menu expressing a welcoming thought from the tavern owners.

 “The Best People in the World Walk Thru Our Door”